 Every time I get too overwhelmed with my life- my empty bank account, my flightiness, my choices, my self-victimization of said choices, my existential dread for the future, the fact I've yet to settle on a kind of law despite sinking three years into law school, my poorly behaved labradoodle and then the awareness of being a white midwestern girl with a labradoodle, etc.- I am forced to do an aggressive reset.

 It isn't pretty.
 It requires about three full days of absolute commitment to the bit.
 I act like a Victorian woman who has succumbed to hysteria, who must take to her fainting couch.
 I allow myself total self-indulgence.
 We are driving around to Midnights.
 We are rewatching every niche BBC period drama we can find.
 We are dying our hair with henna while listening to Las Cultch on an edible.
 We are having A Little Cry (tm).
-We are dragging ourselves to coffee shops-turned-cocktail bars at 4:30 in the afternoon, right when they are most annoyed that you are on your ruining their trendy, dimly lit aesthetic by being on your laptop.
+We are dragging ourselves to coffee shops-turned-cocktail bars at 4:30 in the afternoon, right when they are most annoyed that you are on your computer, ruining their trendy, dimly lit aesthetic.
 We are kinda cleaning our house, but mostly catching our own reflection in dusty mirrors, slowly sweeping the floor like Brandy's 1997 Cinderella, and somehow always losing steam before actually making the bed.
 And of course, I will light a goddamn holiday-scented candle.

 To be able to handle everything in my life that is about to come crashing down at me at full speed - dumb work stuff, finals, Christmas visits with the foster care youths I represent as a court-appointed specialized advocate, getting back my MPRE score (don't ask), my last semester of law school (which will involve a trial practice weekend class, mediation simulation, and a Title IX clinic with a nearby boujee private university, all amidst prepping for the bar and trying to desperately secure a job I actually enjoy for after school), and of course yet another Christmas as the Hallmark spinster leaving the city to go save the family farm sans any hometown hunk ((I explicitly blame you, Indiana!!!))- I have to prepare myself now.